Country Report Jordan

 The insufficiency of natural resources makes the country highly dependent on import of basic necessities, such as food, water and energy.

-Jordan has a population of only 7.2 million and more than half of the total population is of Palestinian origin.
+Jordan has a population of only 7.7 million and more than half of the total population is of Palestinian origin.
 Some have become Jordanian nationals, but still almost 2 million are registered as non-Jordanian Palestinian refugees.
-Jordan’s estimated GDP of USD 34bn in 2013 is among the smallest in the Middle East.
+Jordan’s GDP of USD 36bn in 2014 is among the smallest in the Middle East.
 There are insufficient supplies of water and the country has no oil resources and other natural resources, apart from potash and phosphates.
-Currently, the authorities are exploring nuclear power generation to prevent a worsening of the energy shortfalls in the long run.
-Social and economic challenges, including chronic high rates of poverty, unemployment, vulnerability to drought and shortfalls in infrastructure, typify Jordan as a developing country.
+Currently, the authorities are exploring nuclear power generation and clean energy to prevent a worsening of the energy shortfalls in the long run.
+Social and economic challenges, including chronically high rates of poverty, unemployment, vulnerability to drought and shortfalls in infrastructure, typify Jordan as a developing country.
 Moreover, the government and economy have been highly reliant on foreign aid and more recently increasingly on foreign direct investment.